-Red cabbage, Blueberries, Plums etc. all help with that brain boost most of us need.
+Red cabbage, Blueberries, Plums, etc. all help with that brain boost most of us need.

 The proverbial white knight of the vegetable world.
 These veggies help protect us from bacteria, help with blood pressure and boost the immune system.
-Fights off flu, and kill microbes inside and outside the body.
+Fights off flu, and kills microbes inside and outside the body.

 Ginger, garlic, mushrooms, potatoes are cheap and widely available.

 6 different colors and how they can help you out.
 However, this is not to say that orange veggies don’t contain vitamin C or that those red ones don’t have vitamin A in them.
 Every food has multiple benefits, but this will just give you a general idea of what each one can do.

 The ‘rainbow’ ensures a holistic, balanced diet plan, but sometimes this becomes difficult to attain.
 Each of the colors comes with a unique and vital set of benefits.
 But of this, how much is absolutely essential for you to lead a healthy lifestyle?

 By mixing up the color selection you take the “thinking” out of the equation.
 By simply eating a variety of veggies you are likely to get all of your vitamin requirements, by not neglecting any particular color and not favoring any color should not develop deficiencies in any one area.